What makes the invisible, visible and never forgets the past?

 ‘mya’ in the above example is what we call a trigger.
 When typed with a trigger key (space, return, tab or enter key), it causes the clip it’s associated with, to be instantly pasted.
 The clip can be text, image, spreadsheet, url, sound, file, pdf or whatever you need to paste often.
 TriggerClip is mainly for enhancing productivity but it’s also fun.

 TriggerClip – is off by default.
-When you are ready to try it out look at the TriggerClip section in the screenshot above and set your prefs the same.
-The settings seen above are located here CopyPaste preferences:General:Clips,.
-Check the TriggerClip box to turn it on.
-If you want to turn it off just uncheck it here (above) and it disappears from the Clip Managers.
+When you are ready to try it out set your prefs the same to start.
+Checkmark the On/Off pref to turn it on.
+If you want to turn TriggerClip off for all clips just uncheck it here.

-Here is what you will see in the Clip Manager when you turn on TriggerClip (above).
-If the TriggerClip is off then the panel at top, right of the panel (above) won’t be seen.
+Above in the green square is what you will see in the Clip Manager when you turn on TriggerClip (above).

 IMPORTANT: the trigger should be memorable so you remember the chars to type for the clip.
 The trigger should also be unique set of letters/punctuation/symbols.
-Unique is important because you don’t want type a trigger by accident and suddenly pop a clip into what you are doing.
+Unique is important because you don’t want to type a trigger by accident and suddenly pop a clip into what you are doing.
 So, for example ‘and’ would be an awful trigger because when you are just doing regular typing everytime you typed ‘and’ you might get a picture or a 2 page docoment pasted at that point.
-To help make a trigger memorable and unique for URLs/link I start it with ‘;’ because it’s easy to type.
+To help make a trigger memorable and unique for URLs/link I start some with ‘;’ because it’s easy to type.
 I then start every url trigger with a semicolon like this, ‘;p’ which evokes, ‘https://plumamazing.com’.
-That saves me from typing that all the time.
+That saves me from typing freakin difficult url’s all the time.

 There are 4 ways to use ‘Actions’ on a clip to transform it’s content.